-Activities during 2015/16
+Activities during 2016/17

-The work of the South West of Scotland Transport Partnership during 2015/16 was again a balance of service provision through its revenue budget, and service development through capital budgets.
-The Partnership's officers and Board members have continued to participate in the development of the A76
+The work of the South West of Scotland Transport Partnership during 2016/17 was a balance of service provision through its revenue budget, and service development through capital budgets.
+The Partnership's officers and board members have continued to participate in the development of local and national initiatives including the National Transport Strategy review and the Regional Transport Strategy refresh amongst many others.